-Enrolment record: the collection of documents which contains information on each child as required under the National Regulations (Regulations 160, 161, 162) including but not limited to parent details; emergency contacts; authorised nominee; transportation authorisations, details of any court orders; and health information including immunisation status.
+Enrolment record: the collection of documents which contains information on each child as required under the National Regulations (Regulations 160, 161, 162) and DE funding requirements (Arrival) including but not limited to parent details; emergency contacts; authorised nominee; transportation authorisations, details of any court orders; and health information including immunisation status.
 Enrolment records are stored securely in the service due to their confidential nature.